TokenEngineeringCommunity/website/docs/academy-welcome.md

 **Start date:** Monday, Oct 12, 2020
 **End date:** Friday, Oct 30, 2020

 **Schedule:**
-+ part-time, time invest on average 2 hours per day to work on your case
++ part-time, 3 weeks in total
-+ 2 weeks in total to work on a token economy case (work in teams, bring your own case or work on a 3rd party case, see "Fees"), plus office hours for Q&A and feedback
++ time invest on average 2 hours per day to work on your case (bring your own case or work on a 3rd party case, see "Fees")
-+ lectures on Fridays and Saturdays (4 hours each)
++ lectures on Fridays and Saturdays (4 hours each), plus office hours for feedback and support

-**Location:** online course, live sessions
+**Location:** online course, live
 **Number of participants:** up to 20

 **Fees:**